Dr. Nashaat S. Hamza

 Chairman of Infection Control Consultant

-Dr. Nashaat Hamza, a distinguished consultant at King’s College Hospital London in Jeddah, is widely recognized for his exceptional expertise and compassionate approach to patient care.
-Bringing over 33 years of experience in Infectious Diseases and Infection Control, Dr. Hamza specializes in advanced prevention and management of both community and hospital-acquired infections.
+Dr. Nashat is a distinguished consultant at King’s College Hospital London in Jeddah, widely recognized for his exceptional expertise and compassionate approach to patient care.
+Bringing over 33 years of experience in infectious diseases and infection control, Dr. Nashat specializes in the advanced prevention and management of both community and hospital-acquired infections.
 He has extensive experience in treating patients with compromised immune systems and those in critical care, as well as managing tropical infectious disorders and outbreaks.

 Internal residency training, Case Western Reserve University, Cleveland, Ohio 1999-2001